Unified.to

 • Per-connection: increase ~2.5× instantly

-• Usage-based: unchanged unless activity increases
+• Usage-based: unchanged unless activity also increases

 • Per-consumer: unchanged

-• Per-integration: unchanged
+• Per-integration: unchanged unless you enable new connectors

-Teams on per-connection pricing often limit how many integrations they offer—not because of engineering complexity, but because of cost.
+This creates a constraint: teams on per-connection pricing often limit how many integrations they offer — not because of engineering complexity, but because of cost.

 Each pricing model optimizes for something different.
 None are neutral.

-Per-connection: predictable, but compounds aggressively
+Per-connection: predictable per-unit, but compounds aggressively

 • Easy to model